Power loom: Social and economic implications

 Power looms reduced demand for skilled handweavers, initially causing reduced wages and unemployment.
 Protests followed their introduction.
 For example, in 1816 two thousand rioting Calton weavers tried to destroy power loom mills and stoned the workers.
+In 1826, the power-loom riots erupted in Lancashire, England, sparked by disgruntled handloom weavers.

 In the longer term, by making cloth more affordable the power loom increased demand and stimulated exports, causing a growth in industrial employment, albeit low-paid.

 The power loom also opened up opportunities for women mill workers.

 A darker side of the power loom's impact was the growth of employment of children in power loom mills.

 Dangers

 There are a number of inherent dangers in the machines, to which inattentive or poorly trained weavers can fall victim.
 The most obvious is the moving reed, the frames which hold the heddles and the "pinch" or "sand" roll utilized to keep the cloth tight as it passes over the front of the machine and onto the doff roll.
 The most common injury in weaving is pinched fingers from distracted or bored workers, though this is not the only such injury found.
 There are numerous accounts of weavers with long hair getting it tangled in the warp itself and having their scalp pulled away from the skull, or large chunks of hair pulled off.
 As a result of this, it has become industry standard for companies to require weavers to either keep hair up and tied, or to keep their hair short so as not to allow it to become tangled.
 Also, due to possible pinch points on the front of machines, loose, baggy clothing is prohibited.
 In addition, there is a risk of the shuttle flying out of the loom at a high-speed (200+ mph/322 kmh) and striking a worker if the moving reed encounters a thread/yarn or other mechanical jam/error.
 One complication for weavers, in the terms of safety, is the loud nature in which weave mills operate (115dB+).
 Because of this, it is nearly impossible to hear a person calling for help when entangled.
 This has led OSHA to outline specific guidelines for companies to mitigate the chances of such accidents occurring.
 However, even with such guidelines in place, injuries in textile production due to the machines themselves, are still commonplace.